GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 This post will cover three main topics:

-1. A quick look at animations and animation frames.
+- A quick look at animations and animation frames.
-2. Our current thoughts on measuring overall animation smoothness.
+- Our current thoughts on measuring overall animation smoothness.
-3. A few practical suggestions for you to leverage in lab tooling today.
+- A few practical suggestions for you to leverage in lab tooling today.

 ## What are animations?

 Animations bring content to life!
-By making content move, especially in response to user interactions, animations can make an experience feel more natural, understandable, and fun!
+By making content move, especially in response to user interactions, animations can make an experience feel more natural, understandable, and fun.

 But poorly implemented animations, or just adding too many animations, can degrade the experience and make it decidedly not fun at all.
 We've probably all